Multi-class Detection of Pathological Speech with Latent Features: How does it perform on unseen data?: Conclusion

 We demonstrate the robustness of our approach by testing the trained classifiers on unseen datasets and by reverberating the training data with room impulse responses.
 Our models generalize well to unseen data, which becomes especially apparent, when tested on an unseen corpus of patients who received a partial resection as treatment for laryngeal cancer.
 The few patients who underwent a more invasive surgical treatment, which led to less intelligible speech, were correctly classified into ``LAR'', whereas the other patients with almost no discernible speech disorder were mainly classified into ``CTL''.

-Characteristics like recording conditions might seemingly be the dominant factors, when multiple datasets are used.
+Exogenous conditions such as the recording environment might seemingly be the dominant factors, when multiple datasets are used.
 Nevertheless, the features of interest (i.e., the ones that encode a pathology), are still present in the data and can be leveraged to build well-performing and robust classification systems.

 \ninept { }